fusiongyro/lbac/tutor10.md

           end;
     end;
     {--------------------------------------------------------------}

 Note that at this point, Decl  is  just  a stub.
-It generates no code, and it doesn't process a list ... every variable must occur in a separate VAR statement.
+It generates no code, and it doesn't process a list… every variable must occur in a separate VAR statement.

-OK,  now  we  can have any  number  of  data  declarations,  each starting with a 'v' for VAR,  before  the BEGIN-block.
+OK,  now  we  can have any  number  of  data  declarations,  each starting with a '`v`' for `VAR`,  before  the `BEGIN`-block.
 Try a few cases and see what happens.

-## DECLARATIONS AND SYMBOLS
+## Declarations and Symbols

 That looks pretty good, but  we're still only generating the null program  for  output.
 A  real compiler would  issue  assembler